StephenA112/ProgrammingAx2/README.md

 ## Chronology of your implementation (what you did first, etc.. )
 - The chronological approach followed that laid out in the "Plan of Attack" section of the assignment brief.
 I started at the 'models' part of the assignment by first creating the Pet and Dog classes.
 Creating the code for these classes followed the specification to include the infmoration presented in the UML and detailed in the Fields and Consants.
 Similarly, the Pet class was created following the specifications presented in the Pet tab.
 Sample values were included in the code as specified but issues were identified later with calling this code.
+- Code from lectures and labs was used throughout the project.

 - I then moved on to create the controllers Daycare and Store.
-- Finally I developed the Driver class using the Driver from the previous assignment as a starting point, assisting in the layout and structure of the code presented.
-This revised updated and expanded to reflect the Driver specification provided.
+- Finally I developed the Driver class using the Driver from the previous assignment as a starting point, assisting in the layout and structure of the code presented in this project.
+This revised updated and expanded to reflect the Driver specification provided using code from classes and labs.

 ## Main difficulties you came across in your development of solution and how you solved them.
 - In the Pet class, I initially wrote the following code creating a Pet